DerZwergGimli/Docker_SmartHome_V1/README.md

 ![d_smartHome_logo](sdh_logo.png)

-# Docker_SmartHome_V1
+!
+This is the initial version of a 'Smart Home' container used for data aggregation !

-This is the initial version of a 'Smart Home' container used for data aggregation
+!
+This project is now in a BETA state will be changed after 1 Year of testing !

-## Containers
+# Containers

 | Name                      | Type  | Container-Link            | Note                              |
 | ---                       | ---   | ---                       | ---                               |